-In order to assess the achievement of outcomes outlined in section 1.7, the following assessment strategies have been adopted.
+To assess the achievement of outcomes outlined in section 1.7, the following assessment strategies have been adopted.

-- The department will undertake a workplace Accreditation of the company preferably before the actual placement of the student; - The learner will submit a detailed documented portfolio (for academic evaluation) of his work experience and how it relates to the field of Industrial Engineering.
+The department will undertake a workplace Accreditation of the company preferably before the actual placement of the student.

+The learner will submit a detailed documented portfolio (for academic evaluation) of his work experience and how it relates to the field of Operations Management.
 This would be assessed through the means of an assessment rubric.
-(Refer to Appendix C); and - A representative from the Department of Industrial Engineering will visit the student at least once per registration to oversee the appropriateness of the training being received by the learner, adherence to the learner guidelines, and monitor the learner's progress.
+(Refer to Appendix C); and

+A representative from the Department of IEOMME will visit the student at least once per registration to oversee the appropriateness of the training being received by the learner, adherence to the learner guidelines, and monitor the learner's progress.